lucidprojects/hpc/README.md

 You can get acces to three filesystems: `/home`, `/scratch`, and `/archive`.

-Scratch is a file system mounted on Prince that is connected to the compute nodes where we can upload files faster.
+Scratch is a file system mounted on Greene that is connected to the compute nodes where we can upload files faster.
 Notice that the content gets periodically flushed.

 ```bash
 [NYUNetID@log-0 ~]$ cd /scratch/NYUNetID